 You’ve implemented the firewalls and other security mechanisms, documented the policies and procedures, sent out the periodic reminders, and instituted the password policies, but it can still happen – your network could be hacked or hijacked.
 It can be hard to tell though - network connection can slow due to testing procedures, installing updates, or other functions.
-Still, it is beneficial for every organization to recognize when that an area of your network has been hacked.
+Here are seven clues that your network has been hacked:

 With every tactic intended to prevent network and firewall hacking comes a new method that can circumvent it.
 While not all hacking attempts are meant to destroy information, they can still disrupt productivity, and at the very least, indicate that your network is not as secure as it could be.
-To monitor and mitigate the destruction that hacking can cause, contact a reputable IT company such as iCorps about a firewall security solution.
-They have the know-how needed to manage your network server activity, improve performance, while reducing risk factors.
-Your need for safe and secure business continuity is their concern.
-For more information about iCorps' comprehensive firewall management, click here.
+For more information about comprehensive firewall management, click here.